 We have recorded certain deferred tax assets we believe will be realized in future periods.
-The recognition of these tax assets is based on our historical profitability and unlimited carryforward periods on a majority of our deferred tax assets.
-These assets are reviewed periodically in order to assess their realizability.
+The recognition of these tax assets is based on our analysis of both positive and negative evidence about the future realization of the tax benefit of each existing deductible temporary difference or carryforward.
+Future realization is based on the existence of sufficient taxable income of the appropriate character, within the appropriate taxing jurisdiction (for example country, state or province), and within the carryback and carryforward periods available under the applicable tax laws.
+The strongest form of positive evidence is the evaluation of adjusted historical earnings and future earnings projections within the applicable carryforward periods.
+This evidence supports the realizability of all recorded deferred tax assets.
+Tax assets are reviewed periodically for realizability.
 This review requires management to make assumptions and estimates about future profitability affecting the realization of these tax assets.
 If the review indicates the realizability may be less than likely, a valuation allowance is recorded.